 Financial Shocks and Corporate Investment Activity: The Role of Financial Covenants

-We examine whether shocks to credit institutions affect the choice among accounting-based covenants in private debt contracts and whether this effect represents a channel through which shocks to lenders affect corporate investment.
-We exploit plausibly exogenous variation in the payment defaults experienced by lenders outside the borrower’s region and industry.
-We find that financial institutions respond to payment default shocks by shifting the composition of financial covenants towards performance-based covenants (away from capital-based covenants) in newly signed credit agreements.
-In turn, the increased reliance on performance covenants constrains borrowers’ future investments, particularly among relationship-based borrowers.
-We also find that lender-specific shocks after a contract is in place affect investments, and that this effect varies depending on the composition of the covenants in place.
-Overall, our results are consistent with financial covenants being a channel through which idiosyncratic shocks to lenders propagate to the real sector.
+We examine whether economic shocks to credit institutions differentially affect the use and strictness of different accounting-based covenants in debt contracts, and whether these effects represent a channel through which shocks to lenders propagate to the real sector.
+To capture lender-specific shocks, we use variation in payment defaults experienced by lenders outside the borrower’s region and industry.
+We find that lenders respond to payment defaults by shifting towards performance-based covenants (and away from capital-based covenants), and by increasing the strictness of performance covenants.
+In turn, these changes in covenants constrain future investments among relationship borrowers.
+We also find that subsequent to contract initiation, lender-specific shocks affect corporate investment.
+Overall, our results suggest that credit-supply frictions influence the type and strictness of covenants in debt contracts, and that financial covenants represent a channel through which shocks to lenders are transmitted to the nonfinancial sector.

 JEL Classification: M4, G32